 The Highlands School Board authorizes student possession of cell phones and other personal electronic devices, such as calculators, laptop computers, handheld computers, cameras, MP3 players, mobile phones, tablets or any other devices designed to communicate, create or store information.
 While the district does not prohibit bringing these devices to school, the district does not recommend it.
 Students assume all risks of damage, theft, loss or misuse of such devices.
 Students may only be permitted to utilize such devices in the classroom with the consent of the teacher.

-Otherwise, upon entering the classroom, students are to place all cell phone devices in the specifically assigned area of the room.
+Otherwise, upon entering the classroom, students are to place all cell phone devices in the specifically location designated by the teacher.
+Refusal or failure to do so will result in disciplinary action consistent with the HHS student code of conduct.